calagopus/website/contributing.md

 ## Making Edits

 - Don't touch commands, config values, or code blocks during a wording or formatting pass.
 Technical content stays byte-for-byte correct.
-- Match the existing tone: direct, practical.
+- Match the existing tone: direct, practical, no fluff.
 - More than one method in a guide?
 Use the existing `:::: tabs` / `=== Method` pattern instead of stacking headings.

 Before opening a PR, run the dev server locally and confirm: